-Do not touch hot components such as exhaust system, radiator, engine, shock absorber and brakes.
+Do not touch hot components such as exhaust system, radiator, engine, shock absorber, and the brake system.
 Allow these components to cool down before starting work on them.

 Always place the vehicle on a firm and even surface.

 Fire hazard Some vehicle components become very hot when the vehicle is operated.